The Riesz representation theorem and weak${}^*$ compactness of semimartingales: Auxiliary results and the proofs for Section

-In Subsection~\ref{sec:weakstar}, we establish three basic results for the weak${}^*$ topology that we used in the proof of Theorem~\ref{thm:semi}.
-The required stability and tightness results for the weak${}^*$ topology are covered in Subsection~\ref{sec:tightstab}.
+The purpose of this section is to provide the proofs for Theorem~\ref{thm:semi} and its corollaries that we omitted in Section~\ref{sec:maine} and the required auxiliary results leading to the proofs.
+In Section~\ref{sec:weakstar}, we establish three basic results for the weak${}^*$ topology deployed in the proof of Theorem~\ref{thm:semi}.
+The required stability and tightness results for the weak${}^*$ topology are covered in Section~\ref{sec:tightstab}.
+Finally, the proofs for the results of Section~\ref{sec:maine} are provided in Section~\ref{sec:theproofs}.

+In Section~\ref{sec:weakstar}, in addition to that the underlying topological space is regular and Souslin, we assume the space posses the following property.